boxenergie/sunbase/README.md

 `npm run test`: Start the tests of the application.

+`npm run test-quiet`: Start the tests of the application quietly (no extensive output).

 ## InfluxDB

 [InfluxDB](https://www.influxdata.com) is an open-source time series database (TSDB) developed by InfluxData.
 It is optimized for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.